Electric Cooker Installation Cost

 On average an electrician will charge between £40-£60 per hour in London and approximately £30-£40 elsewhere in the country.

-Installing an Electric Cooker Price
+Installing Electric Cooker Prices

 Below is the average cost for a qualified electrician to install a variety of electric cookers, hobs, and ovens.
 The labour cost is calculated at 1-2 hours and 2-3 hours based on the appliance being fitted and therefore, the complexity of the installation.